 Looking to grow your portfolio in a bear market?
 Check out PennyWorks to earn high yields through low-risk digital asset lending.

 Stablecoins are a critical part of the decentralized finance ecosystem.
 USD Coin (USDC) is a stablecoin pegged to the value of 1 U.S. dollar, so it makes it easy to sell your crypto assets for virtual fiat currency.
 But, who provides the collateral for USDC, and is it safe?
+It has been difficult to buy USDC until recently because it wasn't offered by many of the top exhcanges.
+Luckily, you can now buy USDC with Robinhood!
 Learn how to buy USD Coin (USDC) now.

 What is USD Coin?